 Musician Alanis Morissette was born June 1, 1974 in Ottawa, Canada.
 Morissette began studying piano at age 6 and composing at 7; she wrote her first songs at 9.
 By age 10 she was acting in a series on Nickelodeon.
 She used her earnings to cut her first single.
 In 1995, her album Jagged Little Pill established her as one of alternative rock's foremost female vocalists of the 1990s.

 Musician Alanis Nadine Morissette was born on June 1, 1974, in Ottawa, Canada, to Alan and Georgia Morissette.
-Both of her parents worked in education, but from an early age, Morissette showed an aptitude for music.
+Both of her parents worked in education, and from an early age, Morissette showed an aptitude for music.
 At age 6, she began taking piano lessons, and by the time she was 9, she was writing her own songs.

 The song caught the attention of record label MCA Canada; at age 14, Morissette signed a contract with the company.
 She released a self-titled album, Alanis, in 1991.
 The young singer then got her first taste of success: the album went platinum, and even garnered her a Canadian Juno Award for Most Promising Female Artist.
 Quickly following up on her first win in the dance-pop world, Morissette released Now Is The Time (1992) a year later, though it did not reach the same level of popularity.